Exploring the Wonders of Hegra and Al Ula

-Al Ula, Saudi Arabia, is a city in the province of Medinah, northwest of the country is a destination that has been widely promoted in recent years luring tourists in.
+Al Ula, Saudi Arabia, is a city in the province of Medinah, northwest of the country – a destination that has been widely promoted in recent years luring tourists in.
 One surprising fact is that you either are aware of Al Ula and you want to visit it, or you’re oblivious (Saudi is still a widely undiscovered country), as when I was talking about my intention to travel there even some Saudis said: “Where is it?”
+But also I truly can’t pronounce Al Ula the way the Saudis say it.

 Flight To Al Ula